octallium/website/docs/about/about-me.md

 [Github](https://github.com/evolutionengine/)

-You can contact me on - anil.kulkarni [at] gmail com
+You can contact me on - connect [at] octallium (dot) com

 ## Motivation

 As a beginner I really struggled to find the right sources for learning and ended up taking a lot of free and paid online courses, which finally ended up in confusion and frustration.
-So I decided to write a simple to understand, beginner oriented resources for learning how to program.
+So I decided to write a simple to understand, beginner oriented resources for learning how to code.